 In ZENworks Control Center, click thetab, click the underlined link of a bundle in the column of the list, click the tab, click one of the action set tabs (Distribute, Install, Launch, Verify, Uninstall, Terminate, or Preboot), click the drop-down list, then select an available action.

 The Action - Install MSP dialog box lets you specify the location of the MSP file, command line parameters, and executable security level.

 Click to display the Select .msp File dialog box.
 Browse to and select the MSP file.
 You can also enter the UNC path of the .msp file for a network install.

-If you have not installed the Novell File Upload extension on this device, you must do so before you can browse for a file path.
+If you have not installed the Novell ZENworks File Upload plug-in on this device, you must do so before you can browse for a file path.
 For more information, see Section F.0, Novell ZENworks File Upload Plug-in.